cloudmesh/cloudmesh-pi-burn/README.md

 The user will be prompted to swap the SD cards after each card burn if there are still remaining cards to burn.

+QUESTION: Do we not also need the ip address?
+Why burn if we do not have network, or is this working with DHCP?

 ### Connecting Pis Together